Cam Gallagher Player Props: Guardians vs. Diamondbacks

 Cam Gallagher At The Plate

-- In 30.8% of his games this year (eight of 26), Gallagher has picked up at least one hit, and in three of those games (11.5%) he recorded at least two.
+- Gallagher has reached base via a hit in eight games this year (of 27 played), and had multiple hits in three of those games.

-- In 26 games played this season, he has not gone deep.
+- In 27 games played this season, he has not hit a long ball.

-- Gallagher has driven in a run in four games this year (15.4%), including two games with multiple runs batted in.
+- Gallagher has driven in a run in four games this season (14.8%), including two games with multiple runs batted in.

-- He has scored in three of 26 games so far this season.
+- He has scored in three games this year (11.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.